 Update: A bill passed and signed by Governor Doug Ducey in 2016 classifies the horses as “not stray livestock”.

 Still there will always be a person or two that claims that the Salt River wild horses are “feral”.
 While this derogatory term seems to be popular with anti wild horse people and the word itself a gateway to justify their removal, we should point out that it is actually not a scientific term.
 It merely describes the relationship between people and animals and since not one horse on the Salt River has ever seen the inside of a barn and every horse abandoned on the Salt River in the past 20 years, has either died or has been rescued, the term “feral” on the Salt River only applies to the abandoned cat that lives at Granite Reef Parking lot.

 Our history is their history.
 This is a picture of wild horses on Forest Service lands in the exact same spot where they hang out today, it was taken 1956 and published in 1957 by Arizona Highways.

 With this picture, we rest our case.
-The Forest Service simply made a mistake.
-They should have and legally still can include them under the 1971 Wild Free roaming horse and burro Act.
+We believe that the Forest Service back then made a mistake.
+They should have and legally and still can include them under the 1971 Wild Free roaming horse and burro Act.

-The Salt River wild horses are a historic herd of wild horses, the last remnants of the vast herds of wild horses that once roamed our planes, but unlike the bison, we still have a chance to do this right.
+The Salt River wild horses are a historic herd of wild horses, the last remnants of the vast herds of wild horses that once roamed our planes, but unlike the bison, we still have a chance to preserve them for generations to come.